6 Things To Consider When Using Open Source Data

 Strategies to help

-OSINT software that incorporates security into every process is the best way to secure all aspects of an investigation effectively.
+OSINT software that incorporates security at every step is the best way to secure all aspects of an investigation effectively.
 Tools that centralise open source data are essential for limiting the risks of sensitive data exchanges and potential breaches.
-The ability to anonymise investigations and searches also keeps integrity in check, ensuring that the subject of the investigation is not tipped off.
-Integrated security saves teams time and money so that they can focus on effective threat-free open source usage.
+The ability to anonymise investigations and searches also ensure integrity, so that the subject of the investigation is not tipped off.
+Integrated security saves teams time and money so that they can focus on effective OSINT.

 The readily accessible nature of open source data doesn’t mean that you should gather everything you can.
 Companies that hoard data unnecessarily still face significant ethical questions, especially as government authorities double down on data handling.
 Indiscriminate data stockpiles pose significant questions with regards to data protection.
-To avoid these threats, ethical practices should play a key part in every stage of an investigation, including —
+To avoid these threats, ethical consderations during an investigation should include:

 • Targeted and proportionate data collection